-Keep planes and helicopters clear of power lines
+Keep planes, helicopters and drones clear of power lines

 Pilots and ground staff need to be vigilant for known hazards, and should check with Unison and Transpower when scheduling activities such as top-dressing or aerial culling.
 Be aware that new lines may have been erected, and activities such as tree clearing may have exposed lines previously hidden.

 Making contact with power lines that have fallen to the ground is highly dangerous and potentially fatal for you, your workers and your livestock.